-- provide a reasonable estimate for the timescale within which a response will be provided, which will not exceed three months from the date the complaint was referred. - 5.2 If the complaint is upheld, the EY Region or Area GCO contact or Global Privacy Leader will arrange for any necessary steps to be taken as a consequence. - 6.
-Right to complain to a European supervisory authority and to lodge an application with a court of competent jurisdiction - 6.1 In addition to the right to bring a claim to EY in accordance with this Complaint Handling Procedure, individuals whose personal data is processed in accordance with European data protection law have the right to complain to a European supervisory authority and to lodge an application with a court of competent jurisdiction.
-This also applies if the individual is not satisfied with the way in which the complaint relating to this Processor Policy has been resolved by EY.
+- for the timescale within which a response will be provided, which will not exceed three months from the date the complaint was referred. - 5.2 If the complaint is upheld, the EY Region or Area GCO contact or Global Privacy Leader will arrange for any necessary steps to be taken as a consequence. - Right to complain to the ICO and to lodge an application with a UK court 6. - 6.1 In addition to the right to bring a claim to EY in accordance with this Complaint Handling Procedure, individuals whose personal data is processed in accordance with UK data protection law have the right to complain to the ICO and to lodge an application with a UK court.
+This also applies if the individual is not satisfied with the way in which the complaint relating to this UK Processor Policy has been resolved by EY.